-Since 1986, this independent, nonproﬁt 501c3 organization has supported federal employees and their families by providing emergency hardship loans, disaster relief grants, scholarships, and childcare subsidies.
+Since 1986, this independent, nonproﬁt 501c3 organization has supported federal employees and their families by providing financial support as emergency hardship loans, disaster relief grants, scholarships, and childcare subsidies.

 With the current impact of the coronavirus, the FEEA has turned its attention to supporting those directly impacted by the virus.
 In fact, we believe in their mission so much, our office recently donated to their organization to help them continue their valuable assistance to federal employees.
 We have outlined the benefits of their program below:

 The FEEA is providing $500 $1,000* prioritized NO-fee, NO-interest hardship loans to qualifying federal employees.
 These funds will be available based on funding, prioritized to lower-income families, and prioritized to serious COVID-19 illness first.

 Do I qualify?

 To qualify, the federal employee must have already exhausted all annual, sick, advanced, FFCRA leave and currently show leave without pay on their most recent pay stub.
 Furthermore, they must:

 - or severely ill at home with COVID-19 (unable to work)

 - or serving as the primary caregiver for a family member, living in the employee’s home, who is seriously ill with COVID-19